ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 After doing my assignments on DataCamp, there were, in my opinion, two courses that seemed useful for this case.
 The courses "Machine Learning with scikit-learn" and "Model Validation in Python" presented several examples of classification models and how to validate these.
 The three classifiers that stood out here were the **K-Nearest Neighbors**, **Logistic Regression** and **Decision Tree** classifiers.

 After the models were chosen and the data both prepared and splitted into train and test sets, I created and fitted my three own classifier models.
-The predictions of my models showed the following result.
+The predictions of my models showed the following results.

 <details><summary> Model performances </summary>